Rinzler8x/MonopolyUltimateBanker/README.md

 - Git clone the repo.
 - Open the project in Android Studio.
 - Connect Firebase to the project and make sure the project has the google-services.json.
-- Load the app on an emulator or physical device and play.
+- Players can load the app on an emulator or physical device and play.
 (Property and Event card QR codes have been provided.)

 ### Application Screenshots: